 Note that not all of the data used in calculations can be shown on the Charts: for example, to calculate the basic drinking water services level, data are needed on (1) improved water facilities which are (2) located on premises, and from which (3) water is available.
 The Charts show only the data and estimates for the first two of these elements.
-In the example below, there is a positive trend for both improved water (dotted line, four data points) and improved water located on premises (dashed line, three data points), with estimates around 80% and 65%, respectively, in 2019.
-However, in this example water availability (available from one data point) is much lower and causes the estimate of basic services to be around 16% in 2019.
+In the example below, there is a positive trend for both improved water (dotted line, three data points) and improved water located on premises (dashed line, three data points), with estimates around 94% and 90%, respectively, in 2020.
+However, in this example water availability (available from two data points in 2015 and 2017, not shown on the graph) is lower and causes the estimate of basic services to be around 78% in 2020.
+Because the most recent data points on improved water are from 2014, the regression lines can be extrapolated for two years to 2016, and then held constant for four years (2017-2020).
+But the JMP doesn't produce estimates that extend more than six years past the latest data point, so in this example no estimates of water services can be produced for 2021 or later years.